ronkow/data-entry-and-search/readme.md

-## data entry and search application
+## Data Entry and Search

-This is a data entry and search app.
+This is a simple data entry and search program.
+Created for a beginner Python course.